|

 connected by the Bering Strait Tunnel

-by rail transport, all continents and major population centers, with
+cables, all continents and major population centers, including Australia.

 Highway are enormous.
-First, it would allow rapid transport of raw
+First, it will allow rapid transport of raw

 materials and finished goods from near and far.
 In addition, the

-Trans Global Highway would offer a conduit for gas, oil and water
+Trans Global Highway will offer a conduit for gas, oil and water

 pipelines, as well as communication and electric power cables.
 It